Snoring and Sleep Apnea Treatment

 CLICK HERE to visit our specialty website to learn more: New Jersey Sleep Apnea Solutions.

-If you present symptoms of sleep apnea, or you think a family member or loved one may suffer from OSA, it is time to schedule a consultation with one of the sleep apnea specialists at Northfield Dental Group.
-When medically appropriate, they prefer to treat sleep apnea with noninvasive oral appliance therapy, so you can avoid surgery and other more intrusive treatment options.
+If you present symptoms of sleep apnea, or you think a family member or loved one may suffer from OSA, it is time to schedule a consultation with one of the sleep apnea specialists at Northfield Dental in West Orange, NJ.
+When medically appropriate, they prefer to provide snoring solutions through noninvasive oral appliance therapy, so you can avoid surgery and other more intrusive treatment options.
 Contact Northfield Dental Group today and be one step closer to getting a good night’s rest.

 To schedule an appointment with one of our sleep apnea experts to find out if you might benefit from OSA oral appliance therapy, please contact the Northfield Dental Group staff by calling (973) 736-0111 today.